Mirrors (Natalia Kills song)

-"Mirrors" is a song by the English recording artist Natalia Kills from her debut studio album, Perfectionist (2011).
+"Mirrors" is a song by English singer Natalia Kills from her debut studio album, Perfectionist (2011).
 It was released by Cherrytree Records on 10 August 2010 as the lead single from the album.
 The track was written and produced by Akon, Giorgio Tuinfort and Martin "Cherry Cherry Boom Boom" Kierszenbaum, with additional writing from Kills.
 Described as a disco-pop song, "Mirrors" contains references to various themes including sexual sadomasochism and arrogance.

 Critical response to "Mirrors" was generally positive—most music critics denoted it as a standout from Perfectionist.
 The track received chart success in some countries of Europe, reaching the top ten of Austria, Germany, and Poland.
 On the US Hot Dance Club Songs, it peaked at number three, whereas in the United Kingdom, it failed to reach the top 100.
 The music video for "Mirrors" was directed by Guillaume Doubet, and follows Kills exploring the concepts of vanity, control and sex after being mysteriously dragged into a mirror.
 She further promoted the song with live performances on the 2011 Life Ball and on the German programme Schlag den Raab.